Danube Schema Registry Architecture

 - Recommended: Always validate at producer

-- Broker checks message schema ID matches topic requirements
+- Broker checks message schema ID matches topic's assigned subject

-- Warn mode: Logs warnings but allows message (for monitoring)
+- Warn mode: Logs warnings but allows message (monitoring/debugging)

 - None mode: No validation (development only)